 1 All BTH shareholders are treated fairly and equitably and the Company looks to facilitate the exercise of their ownership rights.
 Shareholders are given opportunities to participate effectively in and vote at general meetings of shareholders.
 The Company informs shareholders of the rules, including voting procedures, governing such meetings.

-2 The Company has in place an investor relations policy which serves to provide high quality, meaningful and timely information to improve the shareholders and investors understanding of the Company.
+2 The Company has in place an investor relations policy which serves to provide high quality, meaningful and timely information to improve the shareholders' and investors' understanding of the Company.
 It adopts the practice of regularly communicating major developments in its businesses and operations through SGXNET and, where appropriate, directly to shareholders, other investors, analysts, the media, the public and its employees.
-In FY2015, the Company held media and analysts' briefing upon the release of its half year and full-year results.
-These releases were also made available on the Company's website.
-It has an investor relations team ("IR Team") that communicates with its shareholders and analysts regularly and attends to their queries.
-The IR team can be reached via an email address at email@example.com.
+In FY2016, the Company held a media and analysts’ briefing upon the release of its full‐year results.
+These releases were also made available on the Company’s website.
+The Company has an investor relations team (“IR Team”) that communicates with its shareholders and analysts regularly and attends to their queries.
+The IR team can be reached via email address at email@example.com.
 The IR Team also manages the dissemination of corporate information to the media, the public, as well as institutional investors and public shareholders, and promotes relations with and acts as liaison for such entities and parties.
 Material information is published on SGXNET and through media releases.

 3 Shareholders of the Company receive notices of general meetings which are also advertised in the newspapers and issued via SGXNET.
 The Board recognises that the AGM is an important forum at which shareholders have the opportunity to communicate their views and raise any queries with the Board and Management regarding the Company and its operations.

 4 A registered shareholder may appoint one or two proxies to attend the AGM and vote.
 The Constitution currently does not allow a shareholder to vote in absentia.